nate-craft/auditorium/README.md

 ## Features

-- Fetches song metadata for all tracks such as genre(s), artist(s), and title via ffprobe locally
+- Fetches song metadata for all tracks such as genre(s), artist(s), album(s), and title via ffprobe locally

 - Plays tracks with the lightweight MPV background audio player